 The University of Toronto is committed to equity and respect for diversity.
 All members of the learning environment in this course should strive to create an atmosphere of mutual respect.
-As a course instructor, I wish to be alerted to any attempt to create an intimidating or hostile environment.
+As a course instructor, I will neither condone nor tolerate behaviour that undermines the dignity or self-esteem of any individual in this course and wish to be alerted to any attempt to create an intimidating or hostile environment.
 It is our collective responsibility to create a space that is inclusive and welcomes discussion.
+Discrimination, harassment and hate speech will not be tolerated.

 Additional information and reports on Equity and Diversity at the University of Toronto is available at http://equity.hrandequity.utoronto.ca.